 When RiNo Arts District called for designs to adorn member artists' bandanas, I jumped at the opportunity.

-I began my design exploration with a strong point of view of creating a design that balanced high fashion and approachability.
-A design that blended the traditional paisley-filled bandana that would resonate with working-class creatives -- with something that felt high-fashion.
-With that in mind, I found a well-designed Vincent De Paul Biltmore Renaissance Revival Pocket Square with reflected animals.
+With that in mind, I found a well-designed Vincent De Paul Biltmore Renaissance Revival Pocket Square with a reflected animal pattern.
 I started my design work with this layout as I felt it would work well with the rhinoceros + bird logo RiNo Arts District uses as its primary mark.

 The spray can caps and paintbrushes in the design nod to the tools these incredible artists use to share their talents with the world.